-Workplace bullying may be identified and reported by those subject to the behaviour or by witnesses.
+Workplace bullying may be identified and reported by those subjected to the behaviour or by witnesses.
 A person can raise or report workplace bullying verbally or in writing by:

-- informing a supervisor, manager or Human Resources - informing their WHS representative or union representative and asking them to make a report on their behalf, or - using other established reporting procedures.
+- informing a supervisor, manager, or Human Resources - informing their r H&S committee or union representative and asking them to make a report on their behalf, or - using other established reporting procedures.